Cabecera_GeoIntern

 • The fee covers the teaching costs and expenses for our experts, your accommodation at Casa Guanche, half board catering Monday to Friday (breakfast and supper), transfer costs (including return flights or ferry journeys to other islands for programmes in La Palma; airport/port transfers, daily transfer to your work environment, and liability cover.
 We are members of ABTA, the UK Travel Association, so your booking is fully protected.

-• The scientists you will be training with for GeoIntern programmes are industry-recognised experts, and you will be learning directly from them.
+• The scientists you will be training with during the GeoIntern programme are industry-recognised experts, and you will be learning directly from them.
 You will have a minimum of 180 direct contact hours with a variety of them from a range of backgrounds over four weeks.

 • You will receive feedback and guidance about your training and work in the field.
 This is an opportunity for you to develop a range of skills that are directly transferable to the workplace and will strengthen your CV.